pantrypoints/sp/content/en/research/countries/china/xi/chapter-03.md

 ushered in a great leap from standing up, getting rich to becoming strong, and ushered in an unprecedented bright prospect of great rejuvenation.
-In this way, the leadership of the Communist Party of China is closely related to the creation, development and improvement of socialism with Chinese characteristics, and the leadership of the Communist Party of China determines the fate and future of socialism with Chinese characteristics.
+In this way, the leadership of the Communist Party of China is closely related to the creation, development and improvement of socialism with Chinese characteristics, and the leadership of the CCP determines the fate and future of socialism with Chinese characteristics.